 Diabetes is New Zealand’s fastest-growing health crisis, affecting more than a quarter of a million people.
 The number of New Zealanders living with diabetes has doubled from 125,000 to over 265,000 in the past 10 years, with 40 new diabetes diagnoses every day.

 Everyone is at risk of diabetes and one in four New Zealanders is believed to have prediabetes.

-- That’s more than a million people, who in many cases, could prevent or delay the onset of type 2 diabetes with a healthy lifestyle of nutritional eating and regular exercise.
+- That’s more than 1.3 million people, who in many cases, could prevent or delay the onset of type 2 diabetes with a healthy lifestyle of nutritional eating and regular exercise.

 What you CAN’T change

 - Your weight

 - The amount of physical activity you do